Is Hard Flaccid Permanent? What Recovery Really Looks Like

 4. Idiopathic: In some cases, the cause of hard flaccid syndrome may be idiopathic, meaning, you can’t identify the underlying cause.

-5. Other possible causes include muscle or nerve damage due to surgery, radiation therapy, or trauma to the area.
+5. Other possible causes include muscle or nerve damage due to surgery, radiation therapy, or trauma to the area, specifically penile trauma and physical trauma.

 Upon mentioning the above example, he told John that it is important to take note that hard flaccid is a rare condition.
 So, asking for a professional is a great move for him.